×

 We asked people living in Portugal to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "Really, I wish we had not shipped anything.
 The process was a nightmare and cost three times as much as the original quote.
 After sharing stories with other expats it seems that the entire overseas shipping business is one big bait and switch.
 You are given a quote and after they pick up your shipment they up the price by half or more.
 What can you do?
 Nothing, they have all your things and the "full price" of shipping that you already paid!
 I wish we had left all kitchen glassware, most of the DVDs, and a lot of the books.
 Leave most of the things of sentimental value.
 I wish the 2 boxes that were lost in transit made it.
-Take unique art pieces, special kitchenware (antique cast iron) and favorite music if you must," said one expat in Porto.
+Take unique art pieces, special kitchenware (antique cast iron) and favorite music if you must," replied a member in Porto.

 View More Answers